ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Related Work

-Hoedur \cite{hoedur} and MultiFuzz \cite{multifuzz} are SOTA firmware fuzzers that redesign their core fuzzing engines to generate multi-stream firmware inputs.
-As stated in these papers, their approaches are orthogonal and complementary to MMIO modeling.
-Hoedur's implementation integrates Fuzzware to enhance the fuzz-testing performance using MMIO models.
-This indicates that Hoedur and MultiFuzz, if equipped with \name, will likely achieve better code/bug coverage.
-To achieve this, one must manually revise Hoedur's and MultiFuzz's fuzzing harnesses (just once).
-SplITS \cite{splits} solves a problem similar to Hoedur's and MultiFuzz's but in the specific context of string comparisons during fuzzing.
+Hoedur \cite{hoedur} and MultiFuzz \cite{multifuzz} are SOTA firmware fuzzers that redesign their core fuzzing engines to produce multi-stream firmware inputs.
+As noted in these papers, their approaches are orthogonal and complementary to MMIO modeling.
+Hoedur's implementation integrates Fuzzware to improve coverage using MMIO models, implying that Hoedur and MultiFuzz could similarly benefit from \name.
+Integrating \nameS with either fuzzer requires a one-time manual revision of the fuzzer's harness.
+SplITS \cite{splits} solves a similar problem to Hoedur's and MultiFuzz's, but specifically for string comparisons during fuzzing.

-Recent studies in rehosting-based firmware fuzzing explore beyond MMIO models and multi-stream inputs.
-Laelaps \cite{laelaps} runs DSE on every MMIO read in firmware executions without caching the DSE results.
-The DSE spans only a few BBs but significantly slows down firmware executions.
-Ember-IO \cite{emberio} handles firmware MMIO using code instrumentation instead of MMIO models.
+Recent studies in MMIO emulation for firmware fuzzing go beyond MMIO models and multi-stream inputs.
+Laelaps \cite{laelaps} runs DSE on every MMIO read during firmware testing without caching the results.
+The DSE spans only a few BBs but significantly slows down the testing.
+Ember-IO \cite{emberio} emulates firmware MMIO via code instrumentation rather than MMIO models.
 Icicle \cite{icicle} is an emulator that provides firmware fuzzers with an interface to ISA-agnostic code instrumentation.
-SAFIREFUZZ \cite{safirefuzz} runs Cortex-M firmware on ARM-based servers to leverage the powerful cores compatible with the firmware ISA.
+SAFIREFUZZ \cite{safirefuzz} and Khost \cite{khost} rehost Cortex-M firmware on high-performance ARM platforms for near-native testing.
+FirmReBugger \cite{firmrebugger} evaluates rehosting-based fuzzers on a diverse set of firmware bugs.